$\mathbb{Q}$-Fano threefolds with three birational Mori fiber structures: Introduction

 and not birational to any other Mori fiber space.
 Moreover we have the following. \begin{enumerate} \item If $(a_6,b_6,c_8)$ is asymmetric $($see \emph{Definition \ref{def:sym}}$)$, then $X_1$ is not isomorphic to $X_2$ and the birational Mori fiber structures of $X'$ consist of three $\mbQ$-Fano threefolds $X', X_1$ and $X_2$. \item If $(a_6,b_6,c_8)$ is symmetric, then $X_1$ is isomorphic to $X_2$ and the birational Mori fiber structures of $X'$ consist of two $\mbQ$-Fano threefolds $X'$ and $X_1 \cong X_2$. \end{enumerate} \end{Thm}

 In the above theorem, the members $X'$ with the property (1) are more general than those with the property (2).
-We observe through the above theorems that the number of birational Mori fiber structures increases as we specialize $\mbQ$-Fano threefolds in a family except for the case (2) in Theorem \ref{mainthm} where the number decreases.
+We observe through the above theorems that the number of birational Mori fiber structures increases as we specialize $\mbQ$-Fano threefolds in a family except for the final specialization from (1) to (2) in Theorem \ref{mainthm} where the number decreases.
 Therefore the number of birational Mori fiber structures does not behave upper semi-continuously in a family.
 A similar observation is also given in \cite{CG}.

 \begin{Ack} The author would like to thank Dr.~Hamid Ahmadinezhad for valuable comments.
+He also would like to thank Professor Takashi Kishimoto for warm encouragement.
+He is grateful to the referees for numerous constructive suggestions.
 The author is partially supported by JSPS Grant-in-Aid for Young Scientists No.~26800019. \end{Ack}